qzqdz/venom/README.md

-# 🛡️ LLM Safety Evaluation Framework
+# 🛡️ LLM Criminal Capabilities Evaluation Framework

+This paper is accepted by EMNLP 2025 findings.

 A comprehensive framework of sensitive knowledge processing, evaluating and detecting potential safety issues in Large Language Models (LLMs).